 I would recommend a week by the beach (Southern Provence), a week in the highlands (Central Provence) and a week in the North.

 In my opinion, Ella is a destination in Sri Lanka that is not to be missed.
 I live for hiking so a trip to Ella was always on the agenda and it certainly didn’t disappoint.
-I also wanted to see the tropical surfing beaches, Midigama was my favourite beach destination.
+Ella Rock and Little Adams Peak were both amazing hikes.
+Midigama was my favourite beach destination, offering tropical beaches and surf breaks.

 If your visiting for culture, Kandy would be a great place to add to the itinerary and if you want to get off the beaten track you may want to explore more of the islands northern region.